This post may contain affiliate links. Please read our disclosure policy.

 Why you will love this guide

-• Delicious: Broccoli takes on any seasoning that you add to it, and it is a great way to incorporate heartiness and nutrition in a variety of meals from soups to pasta dishes.
+• Delicious: Broccoli takes on any seasoning that you add to it, and it is a great way to incorporate heartiness and nutrition in a variety of meals like this chicken broccoli soup to pasta dishes like this Baked chicken alfredo.

 • Great for meal prep: Cut up your fresh broccoli, and have it ready to add to salads, soups and various other recipes on your weekly menu.
 If stored properly, once cut, it will keep in the fridge for up to about 4 days.
 You can even freeze it for months!